 1. ORGANIC PRODUCT PROFILE (OPP) - product recipe (link below)

 - PACS must verify the composition of your organic products to evaluate the percentage of organic ingredients.
-SEE LINK TO CATEGORY I and CATEGORY II organic products - Annex A of CAN/CGSB 32.310 → (link to Organic Standards - Annex A, Table A.1 - Categorization of organic products based on their percentage of organic ingredients)
+See Annex A of CAN/CGSB 32.310 → CAN/CGSB-32.310-2015

 - An OPP form within the excel document that automatically calculates organic product composition.
 Please see the instructional tabs for details on how to complete this form.